-The Palestine question - for Israel and the world at large - was the fate of the Palestinian territories occupied by Israel in the 1967 war.
-Israel conducted a quite successful campaign of excluding the refugee problem from the peace agenda.
+The Palestine question - for Israel and the world at large - was the fate of the Palestinian territories occupied by Israel in the 1967 war.9 Israel conducted a quite successful campaign of excluding the refugee problem from the peace agenda.
 Ever since the first peace conference on post-1948 Palestine (the Lausanne meeting of April 1949), the refugee problem has been excluded from the peace talks and disassociated from the concept of 'the Palestine conflict.'
 In the wake of the June 1967 war, the world at large accepted Israel's claim that the conflict in Palestine revolves around the territories occupied by Israel in that war.
 Several Arab regimes have cooperated with this notion and have been ready to abandon the refugee problem as an issue in their bilateral peace negotiation with Israel.
 The issue of the refugees was kept alive and in the consciousness of people in the Middle East and in the world at large only by the PLO activity and policies.
 Outside the Middle East, it was the United Nations that mentioned in several of its resolutions the obligation of the internal community to ensure the full and unconditional repatriation of the Palestinians refugees, a commitment first made in Resolution 194 from 11 December 1948.

 The Oslo Accords are no different.
 Their architects, American, Israelis and Palestinians, have placed the refugee issue in a sub-clause, making it almost invisible within the flood of words in the documents describing future bridges, bypasses, garrisons and cantons.
 The Palestinian partner to the Accords contributed to this obfuscation-probably out of oversight rather than bad faith-but their result is all too clear.
-The refugee problems, the heart of the Palestinian conflict, a reality acknowledged by all the Palestinians wherever they are and by anyone sympathizing with the Palestinian cause, was marginalized in the Oslo documents.
+The refugee problems, the heart of the Palestinian cause, was marginalized in the Oslo documents.
 The structure built for implementing the accord accentuated the negotiators' disregard of, and almost scornful attitude to, the refugee problem.
 A multilateral committee meant to deal with refugee problem was directed by the Israelis to deal only with the 1967 West Bank refugees, but not the 1948 refugees.